MedulaDesign/HTMLprototyper/README.md

 + **default_template**: you can set your own default template.
 Just write a name of a template located at `templates/`.
 + **project_list**: `true` or `false`.
 For privacy reasons is configurated to `false` by default.
 This means that if you or others access the root folder of HTMLprototyper you will see an empty blank page.
 If you set it to `true` you and others will see a list of the projects and a little form where you can create new ones.

-Install a new version of Foundation
+Install new version of Foundation
 =

 .....